 It’s natural for motivation to come and go.
 But a few weeks down the line, if your motivation towards your goal has waned completely, try this neat behavioural trick to revive it and re-engage yourself.
 Let’s say your original goal was to eat five portions of fruit and vegetables a day, but lately you had been struggling because of a hectic lifestyle – you’d had to travel for work, been working late, and was grabbing food on the go.

 You could try using a high-low range goal instead.
 Your goal for one week could be to eat four to six pieces of fruit and vegetables a day.
 This still averages out to be five, but it gives you more space for when life gets in the way.
-Take a look at other tips here to help you get back on track.

 7. Consistency is key